Some Thoughts About Staying Motivated

 Reader question… “I was wondering if you could share some advice.
 How can I stay motivated when I have a lot to do or a large project ahead of me?
 You seem to accomplish so much.
 I always have lists of things that need to be done but I keep putting them off.
 I feel overwhelmed most of the time.” –Maria D.

-The most important thing, I think, is to make a start on whatever it is that you have to do.
-This may sound like ridiculous advice, but it’s so easy to keep putting something off, especially if it is something you really don’t want to do or something that seems so overwhelming, you just don’t know where to begin.
-If you just jump in there and do SOMETHING to get yourself started, that first barrier of not knowing where to start has already been broken.
-So that would be my first advice… just make yourself start on whatever project you have ahead of you.
+The most important part of staying motivated, I think, is to actualy begin whatever it is that you have to do.
+This may sound like ridiculous advice, but it’s so easy to keep procrastinating… especially with things you really don’t want to do or projects that seem so overwhelming, you just don’t know where to begin.
+If you just jump in there and do SOMETHING, that first barrier of not knowing where or how to begin has already been broken.
+So that would be my first advice… do something to start the project.

 Comments